DanEdens/Resume/resume.md

 # Education
 Associate of Arts: Computer Science

-## 2012 - 2014:
-    North Lake College - 5001 N MacArthur Blvd, Irving, TX 75038
+North Lake College - Irving, TX: 2012-2014
-Focused on coursework in Mathematics and Intro to C++
+ - Focused on coursework in Mathematics and Intro to C++

 # References